 Your knives, spoons, and forks typically live in the utensil drawer, which makes it easy to grab and locate when you require one.
 Why?
 Because they’re in a designated spot.
 If you do this for your utensils, your towels, and bedding, why wouldn’t you do this for other items in your home?

-Once you’ve designated a spot for your items, as soon as you’re done using it, escort it back to it’s home.
+Once you’ve designated a spot for your items, as soon as you’re done using it, escort them back to their home.

 Organize your supplies